Elizabeth I: Catholic cause

-Wars and overseas trade
+Wars

 Elizabeth's foreign policy was largely defensive.
 The exception was the English occupation of Le Havre from October 1562 to June 1563, which ended in failure when Elizabeth's Huguenot allies joined with the Catholics to retake the port.
 Elizabeth's intention had been to exchange Le Havre for Calais, lost to France in January 1558.
 Only through the activities of her fleets did Elizabeth pursue an aggressive policy.
 This paid off in the war against Spain, 80% of which was fought at sea.
 She knighted Francis Drake after his circumnavigation of the globe from 1577 to 1580, and he won fame for his raids on Spanish ports and fleets.
-An element of piracy and self-enrichment drove Elizabethan seafarers, over whom the queen had little control.
+An element of piracy and self-enrichment drove Elizabethan seafarers, over whom the Queen had little control.

 Netherlands

 After the occupation and loss of Le Havre in 1562–1563, Elizabeth avoided military expeditions on the continent until 1585, when she sent an English army to aid the Protestant Dutch rebels against Philip II.
-This followed the deaths in 1584 of the queen's allies William the Silent, Prince of Orange, and the Duke of Anjou, and the surrender of a series of Dutch towns to Alexander Farnese, Duke of Parma, Philip's governor of the Spanish Netherlands.
+This followed the deaths in 1584 of the Queen's allies William the Silent, Prince of Orange, and the Duke of Anjou, and the surrender of a series of Dutch towns to Alexander Farnese, Duke of Parma, Philip's governor of the Spanish Netherlands.
 In December 1584, an alliance between Philip II and the French Catholic League at Joinville undermined the ability of Anjou's brother, Henry III of France, to counter Spanish domination of the Netherlands.
 It also extended Spanish influence along the channel coast of France, where the Catholic League was strong, and exposed England to invasion.
 The siege of Antwerp in the summer of 1585 by the Duke of Parma necessitated some reaction on the part of the English and the Dutch.
 The outcome was the Treaty of Nonsuch of August 1585, in which Elizabeth promised military support to the Dutch.
-The treaty marked the beginning of the Anglo-Spanish War, which lasted until the Treaty of London in 1604.
+The treaty marked the beginning of the Anglo-Spanish War.

 The expedition was led by Elizabeth's former suitor, the Earl of Leicester.
 Elizabeth from the start did not really back this course of action.
 Her strategy, to support the Dutch on the surface with an English army, while beginning secret peace talks with Spain within days of Leicester's arrival in Holland, had necessarily to be at odds with Leicester's, who had set up a protectorate and was expected by the Dutch to fight an active campaign.
 Elizabeth, on the other hand, wanted him "to avoid at all costs any decisive action with the enemy".
 He enraged Elizabeth by accepting the post of Governor-General from the Dutch States General.
 Elizabeth saw this as a Dutch ploy to force her to accept sovereignty over the Netherlands, which so far she had always declined.
 She wrote to Leicester: